-- The calendar year deductible under the High Option HMO is \$500 for a self-only enrollment.
-Under self and family enrollment, the deductible under the High Option HMO is \$1,000.
-Under self and family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reaches \$1,000. - The calendar year deductible under the Standard Option HMO is \$750 for a self-only.
-Under self and family enrollment, the deductible under the Standard Option HMO is \$1,500.
-Under self and family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reaches \$1,500. - The calendar year deductible under the HDHP is \$2,000 for a self-only enrollment.
-Under self and family enrollment, the deductible under the HDHP is \$4,000.
-Under self and family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reaches \$4,000.
+- The calendar year deductible under the High Option HMO is \$650 for a Self Only enrollment.
+Under the Self Plus One or Self and Family enrollment, the deductible under the High Option HMO is \$1,300.
+For a Self Plus One or Self and Family enrollment, if one member meets the individual deductible, the Plan begins to pay benefits for that family member. - The calendar year deductible under the Standard Option HMO is \$800 for a Self Only.
+Under Self Plus One or Self and Family enrollment, the deductible under the Standard Option HMO is \$1,600.
+For a Self Plus One or Self and Family enrollment, if one member meets the individual deductible, the Plan begins to pay benefits for that family member. - The calendar year deductible under the HDHP is \$2,000 for a Self Only enrollment.
+Under Self Plus One or Self and Family enrollment, the deductible under the HDHP is \$4,000.
+Under Self Plus One or Self and Family enrollment, the deductible is considered satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reaches \$4,000.
 The deductible is combined for services received from both Plan and non-Plan providers. - The calendar year deductible will be prorated for any mid-year member enrollment.